-In 2016, the group’s name was changed to the CBBC Meditation Group because we learned that “sangha” refers to monastic communities, or to the group of enlightened beings, but not to lay meditation groups.
+In 2016, the group’s name was changed to the CTBC Meditation Group because we learned that “sangha” refers to monastic communities, or to the group of enlightened beings, but not to lay meditation groups.

 As well, a relationship has been forged with Ayya Medhanandi, the founder and guiding teacher of Sati Saraniya Hermitage near Perth, Ontario.
 They are a Theravada Buddhist monastery for bhikkhunis (nuns), the first of its kind in Canada.
-The CBBC hopes that two nuns will eventually take up permanent residence in Canmore.
+The CTBC hopes that two nuns will eventually take up permanent residence in Canmore.
 In the meantime, we offer the opportunity for individual nuns to come for extended personal retreats.

 Donations will be used for the following purposes:

-- The CBBC hosts retreats with monastics each year.
+- The CTBC hosts retreats with monastics each year.
 These retreats are offered free of charge.
 Donations will be used to pay for the airfare of the monastics so individual retreatants do not have to be asked to contribute to this expense.

 - A slush fund is being built up so that, on Sanghamitta’s passing, there will be funds available to pay for utilities and other expenses required to run the new hermitage.
 This will be bridge financing until regular donations are being received, once there are nuns in residence.
 Should circumstances not allow this dream to become a reality, any donations received will be disbursed according to the rules for Charitable organizations, i.e. other charitable organizations will receive the funds, with preference given to Theravada Buddhist monasteries.
-No monies will be given to any CBBC officers or members.
+No monies will be given to any CTBC officers or members.

 If you would like to donate to us, please use the form below.
 Tax receipts will be issued for donations greater than $25.

 Anumodana – “we rejoice in this act of generosity!”